Jorge Galemire

 Jorge Galemire (March 11, 1951 – June 6, 2015) was a Uruguayan guitarist, arranger, composer and vocalist and member of Trelew along with vocalist Karen Ann.
-Galemire is recognized as one of the earliest creators and exponents of candombe beat, on May 22, 2008 he was awarded a Graffiti (Uruguayan equivalent of the Grammys) for his lifetime's work.
+Galemire is recognized as one of the earliest creators and exponents of candombe beat, on May 22, 2008, he was awarded a Graffiti (Uruguayan equivalent of the Grammys) for his lifetime's work.
 In 1975 he participated for a short time in the group Canciones para no dormir la siesta.
 In 1977 he co-founded Los que iban cantando, one of the most important groups in Uruguayan popular music during the military dictatorship.

 Trelew

 Trelew formed in 2005 when vocalist Karen Ann and guitarist Jorge Galemire met in Uruguay.
 The band is notable for featuring Galemire, understood to be one of the most important guitarists in Uruguay's Candombe Beat movement.
-He has featured on albums by Fernando Cabrera, Jaime Roos and Jorge Drexler, as well as many seminal Uruguayan albums from the late-1970s.
+He has featured on albums by Fernando Cabrera, Jaime Roos and Jorge Drexler, as well as multiple seminal Uruguayan albums from the late-1970s.
 Their mixture of lead singer Karen Ann's stories of her Welsh heritage with a rioplatense (the all-encompassing name for music originating either side of the Río de la Plata) sound have led to recognition both in Uruguay and abroad.